alvinbhou/1point3auto/README.md

 # 1point3auto

 ## Summary
 An automated script to get daily rewards from 1point3auto (一畝三分地).
-Thanks for Heroku, all the deployment is done in one click (almost).
+Thanks to Heroku, all the deployment is done in one click (almost).

 ## Deployment